 Procurement and purchasing: As you accumulate facts and figures on maintenance needs, part usage, equipment issues and more, you will become better able to accurately forecast inventory needs on a big-picture and cyclical basis.
 This means that you will be able to gain greater category discounts when available, negotiate pricing and fulfillment agreements, and access customer-specific costs.

-Storeroom management: Applying lean manufacturing practices will impact your inventory on hand, reducing the amount of unused parts and ensuring that the necessary parts are there exactly when needed.
+Storeroom management: Applying lean manufacturing practices will impact your inventory on hand, reducing the number of unused parts and ensuring that the necessary parts are there exactly when needed.
 In addition to reducing inventory, this practice can decrease downtime and increase productivity on the facility floor.

-Implementing a data-driven MRO asset management strategy at your facility will positively impact all these areas, and therefor provide significant improvements to your overall maintenance strategy.
-You can certainly opt to implement these practices on your own, but today many manufacturing companies are consulting experienced industrial asset management and MRO partners like ATS to not only impact the performance of their storeroom, but overall reliability of their plants.
+Implementing a data-driven MRO asset management strategy at your facility will positively impact all these areas, and therefore provide significant improvements to your overall maintenance strategy.
+You can certainly opt to implement these practices on your own, but today many manufacturing companies are consulting experienced industrial asset management and MRO partners like ATS to not only impact the performance of their storeroom, but the overall reliability of their plants.